-Report: Stormy Daniels' manager claims Cohen violated non-disclosure agreement
+Stormy Daniels' manager says the porn star 'is going to tell her story'

-Washington (CNN)A manager for the porn star who was reportedly paid $130,000 by President Donald Trump's personal lawyer claims the agreement between the two is no longer valid, the Associated Press reported Wednesday.
+Washington (CNN)A manager for the porn star who was reportedly paid $130,000 by President Donald Trump's personal lawyer claims the agreement between the two is no longer valid.

+Gina Rodriguez, a manager for Stephanie Clifford, who is also known as Stormy Daniels, said Wednesday that Clifford believes Michael Cohen voided the non-disclosure agreement with her by admitting he paid Clifford $130,000.

+Rodriguez added: "Everything is off now, and Stormy is going to tell her story."

+The Associated Press first reported Wednesday that Clifford now believes she is free to talk about an alleged sexual encounter with Trump.

-In a statement released Tuesday night, Michael Cohen said he paid Stephanie Clifford, also known as Stormy Daniels, in 2016, and claimed that the exchange was "lawful" and "not a campaign contribution expenditure by anyone."
+In a statement released Tuesday night, Cohen said he paid Clifford in 2016, and claimed that the exchange was "lawful" and "not a campaign contribution expenditure by anyone."

-Following the reports of Cohen's statement on Tuesday, as well as a story published by The Daily Beast this week regarding a book proposal by Cohen, Clifford's manager, Gina Rodriguez, told the Associated Press that Clifford now believes he violated the non-disclosure agreement.
+Following the reports of Cohen's statement on Tuesday, as well as a story published by The Daily Beast this week regarding a book proposal by Cohen, Rodriguez told the Associated Press that Clifford now believes he violated the non-disclosure agreement.

 Cohen reportedly set up a private LLC shortly before the 2016 presidential election to pay Clifford, following an alleged July 2006 sexual encounter with Trump, The Wall Street Journal reported in January.